Wild Camping is one of the best ways to discover the beauty of Ireland by really getting off the beaten track.

 4. Black Valley, Kerry

-The Black Valley connects the Gap of Dunloe and Moll’s Gap and offers plenty of spots to pitch your tent while exploring the surrounding countryside.
+The Black Valley connects the Gap of Dunloe and Moll’s Gap and offers plenty of spots to pitch your tent when wild camping in Kerry.
+From here there is plenty of wonderful countryside to explore.
 The landscape is spotted with bogs, glens, and countless mirrored lakes.
 This is one of the most remote parts of Ireland and was the last part of the mainland to be connected by electricity and telephone line.
 With that in mind, we don’t advise wild camping in the winter as conditions can get pretty hairy quickly and you’ll be a long way from civilisation.

 5. Powerscourt, Wicklow

 For wild camping in Wicklow discover Powerscourt Estate.
 Don’t stay on the grounds of the Powerscourt Estate itself but if you keep going you’ll find Lough Tay.
 On the banks between the mountains Luggala and Djouce, you’ll discover plenty of peace and quiet to call home for the night.
 The glassy water and mountainous twins offer fantastic views, while being miles away from anyone.